-So you’ve learnt about the important fundamentals of art – composition, color, anatomy, light, perspective, pencil drawing techniques and so on.
+So you’ve learnt about all the different art techniques you can think of – composition, colour theory, anatomy, light, perspective and so on.
 But how do you put these together and manipulate them to create a memorable, moving image?

 01. Utilize lighting